 Best Bug Spray for Kids

-Sawyer Insect Repellent is a versatile picaridin spray recommended by the Center for Disease Control (CDC) as safe and effective for most users.
-Our testers liked the evaporating smell and the way the spray feels after it dries.
-We found it effective against a variety of bugs, and testers thought it worked just as well on gear as it does on skin.
+Sawyer Insect Repellent is a versatile picaridin spray recommended by the Center for Disease Control (CDC) as safe and effective for most people.
+Our testers liked the evaporating smell and the way the spray feels once it dries.
+Our tests showed it effective against a variety of bugs, and testers thought it worked just as well on gear as it does on skin.
 It comes with two lids to help prevent accidental leaks, and the bottle is petite enough to fit almost anywhere.

 While the dual lid design does stop leaking, it can be annoying to track two lids.
-Also, the smaller bottle means you'll potentially need more than one for each trip, but it does come in a pack of 2, so at least you get your money's worth.
-Sawyers is an effective and easy to use product with no offensive smell and wide coverage for every member of the family.
+Also, the smaller-sized bottle means you might need more than one for each trip.
+However this is a multi-pack, so at least you will have a backup on hand.
+Sawyers is an effective and easy-to-use spray with no offensive smell and wide coverage for every member of the family and most creepy crawlies.

 OFF!
-Family Care Insect & Mosquito Repellent is a pleasant-smelling option with a lower DEET percentage for skin, as recommended by the CDC.
+Family Care Insect & Mosquito Repellent is a pleasant-smelling product with a lower DEET % suitable for skin applications, as recommended by the CDC.
 The bottle is easy to use, has a larger lid, and sprays evenly with a fine mist for good coverage.
 In our tests, it was effective against a variety of bugs, including biting flies around horses, and some users liked the smell.

-DEET isn't known for its good smell or skin-friendly texture, and this option is no different, but the added fragrance was well-liked by testers or at least tolerated.
-However, fragrances equal the addition of more chemicals, so you'll want to spot-test it prior to use to ensure it doesn't irritate your skin.
-Overall, this budget-priced spray 2-pack is effective and works well.
+DEET isn't known for its good smell or skin-friendly texture, and this option is no different, but the added fragrance was well-liked by testers or at least well-tolerated.
+However, fragrances equal more chemicals, so you'll want to spot-test it prior to use to ensure it doesn't include any chemicals that irritate your skin.
+Overall, this budget-priced spray is effective and works well.